Jack026/ai_legal_companion/README.md

 ```

 ## 📜 License
-This project is licensed under the **MIT License**.
-Feel free to use and modify it.
+This software is **proprietary and confidential**.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
+See the `LICENSE` file for full terms.

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to submit pull requests or report issues.